 What is an LPN?

-- Checking vital signs
+- Measuring vital signs

 - Setting up IV drips

 - Overseeing patients

 - Taking blood or urine samples

 - Managing patient records

 - Helping physicians or RNs with procedures

 Online LPN Programs

 Things to Ask LPN Programs

 - Licensing Preparation.
-Licensing prerequisites for LPNs vary from state to state.
-In all states, a passing score is required on the National Council Licensure Examination (NCLEX-PN) together with graduation from an accredited school.
-Many states require a specified number of clinical hours be completed, as well as the passing of additional tests.
-It’s imperative that the school you are attending not only provides an exceptional education, but also preps you to comply with the minimum licensing requirements for Nevada or the state where you will be practicing.
+Licensing requirements for LPNs vary from state to state.
+In all states, a passing score is required on the National Council Licensure Examination (NCLEX-PN) along with graduation from an accredited school.
+Some states require a specified number of clinical hours be performed, as well as the passing of additional tests.
+It’s important that the school you are enrolled in not only provides an exceptional education, but also preps you to meet the minimum licensing requirements for Nevada or the state where you will be working.

 More Nevada Nursing Locations